mastrojs/mastrojs.github.io/data/guide/setup.md

     - Open Mastro's [basic template repository](https://github.com/mastrojs/template-basic).
     - In the upper right, click the green button **Use this template**, and from the dropdown select **Create a new repository**.
     - Choose a repository name (something short and descriptive like `blog`, or `cooking-website`, or even the domain name of your future website), and click **Create repository**.
+(To deploy to GitHub Pages for free, your repo needs to be public.)

 ## Open _Visual Studio Code for the Web_